gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/write_data_sas_file.md

 ---
-title: "Write to a SAS Dataset"
+title: "Write Data to a SAS Dataset"
 author: "Greg Barbieri"
 date: 2022-04-23
 description: "Write data as a SAS dataset."